MicrosoftDocs/power-platform/power-platform/power-fx/overview.md

 The types of all values are known at compile time.
 This allows for the early detection of errors and rich suggestions while authoring.

 Polymorphic types are supported, but before being used their type must be pinned to a static type and that type must be known at compile time.
+The **IsType** and **AsType** functions are provided for testing and casting types.

 ### Type inference